Cruel/readthedocs-breathe/README.md

 readthedocs-breathe
 ===================

-Barebones example of a ReadTheDocs repo using Breathe, to use Doxygen in Sphinx
+Barebones example of a ReadTheDocs repo using Breathe to use Doxygen in Sphinx.

+Docs generated from this repo: http://readthedocs-breathe.rtfd.org/